neerajww/aeps/README.md

 - AEPs correspond to a summation of postsynaptic potentials from a large population of neurons.
 - AEPs are generated from specific locations in the auditory pathway.

-Going beyond this, if you are also interested to know more on analyzing EEG data click here.
+Going beyond this, if you are also interested to know more on processing associated with analyzing EEG data [click here](https://github.com/neerajww/aeps/edit/master/docs/prep_eeg.md).